We Buy Gretsch Instruments at Top Prices

 Born on Sado Island, raised in Saitama

-I myself own guitars like the White Penguin and Tennessee Rose, and have come to appreciate Gretsch's unique character.
-I truly hope everyone can experience Gretsch's distinctiveness—not just in sound, but also in its shape and components.
+I myself own a White Penguin and a Tennessee Rose, and have come to appreciate the unique character of Gretsch.
+I hope everyone will experience the distinctiveness of Gretsch—not only in its sound, but also in its shape and parts.

 ・6120 Nashville